JoshGao2004/Posture-Monitor/README.md

 - **Low FPS**: Try the LOW performance preset or reduce camera resolution
 - **Inaccurate detection**: Recalibrate when in your ideal posture position
 - **Notifications not working**:
-  - Check that `winotify` is installed: `pip install winotify`
   - Verify notification settings are enabled in the settings menu
+  - If running from source, check that `winotify` is installed: `pip install winotify`
+- **Executable won't run**:
+  - Some antivirus software may flag PyInstaller executables (this is a false positive)
+  - Try adding an exception for `Posture.exe` in your antivirus settings
+  - First startup may take a few seconds as files are extracted (this is normal)
-- **Import errors**: Ensure all dependencies are installed in your virtual environment
+- **Import errors** (when running from source): Ensure all dependencies are installed in your virtual environment

 ## Requirements

+### For End Users (Using Executable)
+- ✅ **Nothing!** Just download and run `Posture.exe` - all dependencies are included

+### For Developers (Running from Source)
 - Python 3.12+
 - Dependencies listed in `requirements.txt`:
   - OpenCV (opencv-python) - Computer vision library